 April 30 is celebrated annually each year as National Mr. Potato Head Day.
-Join us for some fun facts about the history of this fun day that is dear to the young and young at heart.
+Join us for some fun facts about the history of this fun day that is dear to the young at heart, as well as those wanting to be more like a kid again.

 April is a month full of national days devoted to all sorts of unusual things.
 Check out the full list of April National Days here.